Liemaeu/Battlefront-2-Mod-Loader-for-WINE/README.md

 ---

-To add more mod names edit the 2 dimensional array *ModList* in the SWBF2ModLoader.py script.
-The syntax is: *["name of folder", "name of mod"]*, e.g. *["BFX", "Battlefront Extreme"]*.
+To add more mod names edit the 2 dimensional list *ModList* in the SWBF2ModLoader.py script.
+The syntax is: *["name of folder", "name of mod"]*, e.g. *["BFX", "Battlefront Extreme"]*. *name of mod* must be at least 4 characters long.

 You can report new mods by opening an issue here on GitHub or by sending me an email: liemaeu@gmail.com.
 Thank you very much!